danielrosen29/Forecasting_Project/readme.md

     ## $ intelec_ict      <int> 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0,…
     ## $ nsl              <int> 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0,…

-Wow this is a large dataset.
+Wow, this is a large data set.
 I believe it is a good idea to reduce the number of features and the number of rows.
-Let’s do this now.
-First we will combine the ict columns, nemo, and nsl columns with the other column then remove the originals.
-Also, it appears oil, solar, biomass, and ocgt are only occasionally used so lets add them to other as well.
+To do this, we will first combine the ict columns, nemo, and nsl columns with the ‘other’ column, then remove the originals.
+Also, it appears oil, solar, biomass, and ocgt are only occasionally used, so lets add them to other as well.
-Let’s also remove the north_south column as this likely won’t be a good predictor for coal usage.
+Finally, let’s also remove the north_south as it simply represents the amount of energy flowing from the north of England to the South and this likely won’t be a good predictor for wind usage.

 ``` r
 library(dplyr)